 To search for this kind of information, you have to do a driving history search.

 Have you ever searched for criminal records?
 How easy was it?
-Was your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your feedback could help other people that are in the same situation.

 Click here to share your story

 The FBI has a list of the Ten Most Wanted Fugitives.
 In Montgomery County, the Sheriff has their own list of the most wanted criminals, that you can access online.

 Just the thought of spending time in Montgomery County Jail is very scary, in time you will get accustomed to the routine that is set for you.
 All inmates get a wake-up alarm each morning at 6:00AM, and then roll call.
 Next, you will have breakfast.
 When you finish breakfast you will have to work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Montgomery County Jail, your experiences would be welcomed, if it can help another person to deal with it.